An Empathetic Depiction of Slavery in Dema

-Dawnraider and Hardhoove Nightriders have taken tribal "thralls" for centuries of their history.
+Dawnraider and Hardhoove Nightriders have taken tribal "thralls" for centuries.
 The status of a thrall is complex, with the possibility of freedom in exchange for decades of often unappreciated service.

-Unrul forces prisoners do forced labor in service to the regime.
-Whether Sporespawn captured from other hives, or culled from their own population, these people are often one opportunity away from revolting against their erstwhile masters.
+Unrul forces prisoners to do forced labor in service to the regime.
+Whether Sporespawn captured from other hives or culled from their population, these people are often one opportunity away from revolting against their erstwhile masters.

-Tohol and its leader The Everborn are subsuming sentient Sporespawn drones into the hive to use for work.
-The loss of consciousness is a terrifying prospect to many of the drones whose identities are erased into the hive mind.
+Tohol and its leader, The Everborn, are subsuming sentient Sporespawn drones into the hive to use for work.
+The loss of consciousness is a terrifying prospect to many drones whose identities are erased into the hive mind.

 In contrast, it is a Human-Archivist conflict point that the three Archivist city-states of Etherea, Aegis, and Luminos religiously object to slavery, especially the enslavement of Archivists.
 Their faith teaches that any mass hindrance of the Million Step Path is grounds for retaliation.

-There are notable Human, Archivist and free Featherfolk liberation movements in major human slaveholding cities, working to emancipate slaves to undermine the Solar Hegemony.
+There are notable Human, Archivist, and free Featherfolk liberation movements in major human slaveholding cities, working to emancipate enslaved people to undermine the Solar Hegemony.